visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

 .. danger:
     Smooth is experimental and does not always work.

-Streamlines vs Pathlines
-""""""""""""""""""""""""

-See :ref:`common ICS streamlines` attributes that are common to all ICS operators.

 Advanced
 ^^^^^^^^

-See :ref:`common ICS advanced` tab attributes that are common to all ICS operators.
+See :ref:`common ICS advanced` attributes that are common to all ICS operators.